 - Owners.
 Add one or more owners to your segment.
 Use owners to isolate segments in the browse panes to those owned by me and simplify permissions by providing owner edit rights for a single segment across all environments by toggling permissions on.
 When toggled on, permissions inherit owners as editors.

 Add one or more tags to help you categorize the segment.
 You can use tags to isolate to a particular team or feature release.
 Create tags like reporting team, front end, or geo search release.

 - Description.
 Optionally, provide a description of the segment.
 This helps your team members understand the segment's purpose.

 When all of the details are in place, click Create and you are taken to your new segment.

-To begin using the segment in a given environment, click Add To Environment.
+To use the segment in a given environment, click Add definition.
 You can create and define customers within this segment.

 After configuring the segment, you can begin adding customers to it.

 Limit: Number of customers in a segment should not exceed 100,000

 When you add customers to a segment, remember that these are lists that then need to be fully downloaded to all of our backend SDKs.
 Too many customers in a segment mean that your SDKs take longer to get ready.
 By default, you will not be able to add more than 100,000 members to any one segment to avoid delays.
 Also, each call can only include 10,000 new members at a time.
 Contact support if you need larger segments.

 You can use your segments in your split targeting rules to target a particular set of customers or a percentage of a particular set of customers.